hpcng/singularity-web/src/posts/new-site.md

 title: "New site is live!"
 ---

+## We have a brand new site!

-A big thank you to Michael Kinder for the new website!
+A big thank you to Michael Kinder (https://dotslash.studio/) for developing the new Singularity website!

-This website is hosted in GitHub at http://www.github.com/hpcng/singularity-web, and we encourage updates and involvement from the community.
+This website is hosted in GitHub (http://www.github.com/hpcng/singularity-web), and we encourage updates and involvement from the community.